Nilpotent operators and weighted projective lines: Introduction and main results

-Let $\XX=\XX(2,3,p)$ denote the weighted projective line of weight type $(2,3,p)$, where the integer $p$ is at least $2$.
-Following~\cite{Geigle:Lenzing:1987}, the category $\coh\XX$ of coherent sheaves on $\XX$ is obtained by applying Serre's construction~\cite{Serre:fac} to the (suitably graded) \emph{triangle singularity} $x_1^2+x_2^3+x_3^p$.
 We recall that the Picard group of $\XX$ is naturally isomorphic to the rank one abelian group $\LL=\LL(2,3,p)$ on three generators $\vx_1,\vx_2,\vx_3$ subject to the relations $2\vx_1=3\vx_2=p\vx_3$.
 Up to isomorphism the line bundles are therefore given by the system $\Ll$ of twisted structure sheaves $\Oo(\vx)$ with $\vx\in\LL$.
 A key aspect of our paper is a properly chosen subdivision of the system $\Ll$ of all line bundles into two disjoint classes $\Pp$ and $\Ff$ of line bundles, called \emph{persistent} and \emph{fading}, respectively.
 This subdivision arises from the partition of $\LL$ into the subsets $\PP=\ZZ\vx_3\sqcup(\vx_2+\ZZ\vx_3)$ and $\FF=\LL\setminus \PP$, each consisting of cosets modulo $\ZZ\vx_3$.

-By $\vect\XX$ we denote the full subcategory of the category $\coh\XX$ of coherent sheaves formed by all vector bundles, that is, all locally free sheaves.
-Let further $[\Ff]$ denote the ideal of all morphisms in $\vect\XX$ factoring through a finite direct sum of fading line bundles.
+Let $[\Ff]$ denote the ideal of all morphisms in the category $\vect\XX$ of vector bundles which factor through a finite direct sum of fading line bundles.
 We recall that a \emph{Frobenius category} is an exact category (Quillen's sense) which has enough projectives and injectives, and where the projective and the injective objects coincide.

 \begin{Thm-A} Assume $\XX$ has weight type $(2,3,p)$ with $p\geq2$.
-Then the following holds. \begin{enumerate} \item[(1)] The category $\vect\XX$ is a Frobenius category with the system $\Ll$ of all line bundles as the indecomposable projective-injective objects. \item[(2)] The factor category $\vect\XX/[\Ff]$ is a Frobenius category with the system $\Pp$ of persistent line bundles as the indecomposable projective-injective objects. \item[(3)] The stable categories $\vect\XX/[\Ll]$ and $(\vect\XX/[\Ff])/(\Pp/[\Ff])$ are naturally equivalent as triangulated categories, notation $\svect\XX$. \end{enumerate} \end{Thm-A} We write $\ulPp$ to denote $\Pp$ as a full subcategory of $\vect\XX/[\Ff]$.
+Then the following holds. \begin{enumerate} \item[(1)] The category $\vect\XX$ is a Frobenius category with the system $\Ll$ of all line bundles as the indecomposable projective-injective objects. \item[(2)] The factor category $\vect\XX/[\Ff]$ is a Frobenius category with the system $\Pp$ of persistent line bundles forming the full subcategory $\Pp/[\Ff]=\Ll/[\Ff]$ of indecomposable projective-injective objects; we use the notation $\ulPp$. \item[(3)] The stable categories $\vect\XX/[\Ll]$ and $(\vect\XX/[\Ff])/(\Pp/[\Ff])$ are naturally equivalent as triangulated categories; we use the notation $\svect\XX$. \end{enumerate} \end{Thm-A}

 \begin{Lemma-B} The category $\ulPp$ is equivalent to the path category of the quiver